 Diagnosing Headaches Among Kids

-- Diagnosing a headache is done by a physical exam and examining the medical history.
+Diagnosing a headache is done by a physical exam and examining medical history.
 A thorough neurological exam conducted by a child’s specialist helps him pin down the possibilities of the secondary headache

-- It is appreciable to keep a headache diary listing the frequency, how long it lasts, circumstances that brought them like particular things the child might have eaten, some health issues that accompany a headache or appear prior to a headache, etc. This will simplify the diagnosis process
+It is appreciable to keep a headache diary listing the frequency, how long it lasts, circumstances that brought them like particular things the child might have eaten, some health issues that accompany a headache, or appear before a headache, etc. This will simplify the diagnosis process

-The treatment depends on the age, severity, overall health of the toddler and nature of a headache.
-The primary headaches can be controlled if handle with care.
+The treatment depends on the age, severity, overall health of the toddler, and nature of a headache.
+The primary headaches can be controlled if handled with care.

-- A cold compress or icepack in forehead will help to reduce the pain and discomfort
+A cold compress or icepack in the forehead will help to reduce the pain and discomfort

-- Make him take rest in a quite dark room
+Make him take rest in a quiet, dark room

-When these remedies don’t work and the headache still persists and get worsen seek immediate medical attention.
+When these remedies don’t work, and the headache persists and get worsens immediate medical attention.

 When Should I Head To The Doctor?

-Never go for over the counter top medication.
-Never give the toddler the grownups medicines even in reduced dose according to your wish.
+Never go for over the countertop medication.
+Never give the toddler the grownups medicines even in a reduced dose according to your wish.

 Primary headaches can be prevented by: